pgroonga/pgroonga.github.io/reference/functions/pgroonga-condition.md

 title &@~ pgroonga_condition('keyword', index_name => 'index_name')
 ```

-Please note that while using `pgroonga_condition()` functionm you can leaving out attribute values instead you need to describe comment like key word argument such as "index_name => 'index name'".
+Please note that while using `pgroonga_condition()` function you can leave out attribute values instead you need to describe comment like keyword argument such as `index_name => 'index name'`.

 In the above sample, there are mix of attribute values which is like key word argument or not.
 How to separate writing is going to be explained in next ## Syntax.